 - 7) Take into account both aleatory and epistemic uncertainties at each step of the deterministic evaluation, to ensure that the conservative procedure described above has covered all involved uncertainties, while avoiding double counting.
-This approach should explicitly assess the adequacy of the treatment of uncertainties with respect to the choices that have been made in the different steps (e.g. the assumption that the maximum magnitude earthquake would be located at the closest location to the site) to get an appropriate confidence level at the end of the process. - 8) Compare the results of the deterministic and probabilistic assessments.
-This will help in the interpretation of the relevant annual frequency of exceedance for deterministic seismic hazard analysis.
-In addition, this will enable the deterministic assessment results to be calibrated against the probabilistic seismic hazard assessment results, allowing some risk and performance insights to be developed.
-This comparison should also take into consideration the evaluation of the results based on the available observations and data, in the same manner as for probabilistic assessment (see para.
-6.11). - 9)8) Perform the site response analysis. - 9) Elaborate, review and approve the final report including all necessary deliverables.
+This approach should explicitly assess the adequacy of the treatment of uncertainties with respect to the choices that have been made in the different steps (e.g. the assumption that the maximum magnitude earthquake would be located at the closest location to the site) to get an appropriate confidence level at the end of the process. - 8) Perform the site response analysis. - 9) Elaborate, review and approve the final report including all necessary deliverables.